ekdonald/Credit-Risk-with-GLMs-Scorecards/README.md

 for individual borrowers or portfolios, PD enables financial institutions to make informed decisions, allocate resources effectively, and mitigate potential losses in their credit portfolios.

-This notes summarized the most important points to consider when developing scorecards, Probability of Default Model Development with
+This note summarized the most important points to consider when developing scorecards, Probability of Default Model Development with
 Generalized Linear Models.

 Enjoy!